Afrosiyob High-Speed Rail

 Ensuite: No

-Meals: Light meal included
+Meals: Light meal and tea/coffee served at seat

 Ensuite: No

-Meals: Light Meal / Snacks
+Meals: Light Meal / Snacks and welcome drink

 Ensuite: No